chromaway/chromanode/docs/API_v2.md

 #### Spent

 Find whether a specific transaction output is spent and who spends it.
-That is, given otxid and oindex find itxid and iheight.
+That is, given txid and vout find txid and height.

   **url**